jubatus/website/source/en/idl_support.rst

 All Clients Are Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We provide clients of all existing service in four languages mentioned above.
-Clients are available of from `this download page <https://github.com/jubatus/jubatus/downloads>`_ .
+We provide clients of all existing service in four languages mentioned above.Clients are available of from `this download page <https://github.com/jubatus/jubatus/downloads>`_ .

-All clients except C++ recommender client and all Java clients are automatically generated clients from IDL.
+All clients except Java clients are automatically generated clients from IDL.
 The remaining clients are generated from IDL and manually editted.